tpjoe/CSE847_Machine_Learning/README.md

 Next Goal1: Time-series analysis (show promises to be a main difference between true and fake tweets).
 Next Goal2: Develop RNN to capture time-series and textural feature.

+Update - [04/26/2018] The first version of the model is complete!
+Using LSTM recurrent neural network with FF neural network we obtained 76% score.
+We next going to incorporate tweets interaction using graph theory and spare matrix in the next version!